quicwg/base-drafts/draft-ietf-quic-tls.md

 ### Confidentiality Limit

-For confidentiality, Theorum (4.3) in {{?GCM-MU}} establishes that - for a single user that does not repeat nonces - the dominant term in determining the distinguishing advantage between a real and random AEAD algorithm gained by an attacker is:
+For confidentiality, Theorem (4.3) in {{?GCM-MU}} establishes that, for a single user that does not repeat nonces, the dominant term in determining the distinguishing advantage between a real and random AEAD algorithm gained by an attacker is: